Research

 Learning

-- We are developing AI tools for medical education.
-Check out our Patient Actor app
+• We are developing and evaluating Generative AI tools for precision medical education.

-- We are interested in the application of cognitive science principles to real-world learning and the use of technology to support memory retention.
-We are developing and testing evidence-based methods of pedagogy that promote optimal active and self-directed learning in healthcare trainees.
-Check out our AI-powered app that creates Anki flashcards from lecture slides.
+• We are interested in the application of cognitive science principles to real-world learning and the use of technology to support memory retention.
+We are developing and testing evidence-based methods of pedagogy that promote optimal active and self-directed learning in healthcare trainees, such as retrievla-based learning.

 Instruction